 In May 2014, the FASB issued new guidance on the recognition of revenue from contracts with customers.
 This guidance is presented in ASC Topic 606 (Revenue from Contracts with Customers).
 This new guidance will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 Companies can use either the retrospective or cumulative effect transition method.
-This new guidance is effective for us on January 1, 2017.
-Early application is not permitted.
+In August 2015, the FASB deferred the effective date of this new guidance for one additional year.
+As a result, this new guidance is effective for us on January 1, 2018.
+Early application is only permitted as of the prior effective date, which in our case would be as of January 1, 2017.
 We have not yet selected a transition method and we are still evaluating the effect that this guidance will have on our consolidated financial statements and related disclosures.